LuqmanAshik464/Loloud-/README.md

 DONE!
 Have Fun!

-### NOTICE: windows defender smartscreen might not let you to run it becuase this batch, html and vbscript so this file is made from another PC (My one)!
+### NOTICE: windows defender smartscreen might not let you to run it becuase these batch, html and vbscript so this file is made from another PC (My one)!

 ### Conclusion